XiaoTaoWang/HiC_pipeline/README.rst

 runHiC is an easy-to-use command-line tool for Hi-C data processing.

+Since versio 0.8.5, runHiC has changed the default aligner to `chromap <https://github.com/haowenz/chromap>`_, which is comparable to `bwa-mem <https://github.com/lh3/bwa>`_ in alignment accuracy, but runs over 10 times faster.

 Since version 0.8.1, runHiC can be used directly on `Arima HiC <https://arimagenomics.com>`_ data by setting the enzyme name to *Arima*.